urbanjost/M_intrinsics/md3/REDUCE.md

   : An array of any type and allowed rank to select values from.

 - **operation**
-  : shall be a pure function with exactly two arguments;
+  : shall be a pure function with exactly two arguments. **operation** should implement a mathematically associative operation.
-  each argument shall be a scalar, nonallocatable, nonpointer, nonpolymorphic, nonoptional dummy data object with the same type and type parameters as **array**.
-If one argument has the ASYNCHRONOUS, TARGET, or VALUE attribute, the other shall have that attribute.
-Its result shall be a nonpolymorphic scalar and have the same type and type parameters as **array**. **operation** should implement a mathematically associative operation.
 It need not be commutative.

+  The function result shall be a nonpolymorphic scalar and have the same type and type parameters as **array**.

   NOTE

   If **operation** is not computationally associative, REDUCE without ORDERED=.TRUE. with the same argument values might not always produce the same result, as the processor can apply the associative law to the evaluation.

   Many operations that mathematically are associative are not when applied to floating-point numbers.
 The order you sum values in may affect the result, for example.

 - **dim**
-  : An integer scalar with a value in the range
-  1<= **dim** <= n, where n is the rank of **array**.
+  : An integer scalar with a value in the range 1<= **dim** <= n, where n is the rank of **array**.

+  If **dim** is present, it indicates the one dimension along which to perform the reduction, and the resultant array has a rank reduced by one relative to the input array.

 - **mask**
   : (optional) shall be of type logical and shall be conformable with **array**.

   When present only those elements of **array** are passed to **operation** for which the corresponding elements of **mask** are true, as if **array** was filtered with **pack(3)**.

 - **identity**
   : shall be scalar with the same type and type parameters as **array**.